IdanArtzi/IdanArtzi/README.md

 I'm Idan Artzi.

-I'm the type of person who likes to understand the reasoning behind things; that is why I choose to be a data analyst!
+I like to understand the reasoning behind things; that is why I choose to be a data analyst!

 Currently working on building data analytics projects and dashboards to improve as a data analyst.